 A plant-based diet helps to regulate your digestive tract, as do drinking plenty of water and getting enough sleep.
 These factors help increase the good bacteria in your gut.
 Staying away from processed foods that are high in fat, salt, and sugar helps you meet your long-term health goals.

 Supplemental capsules, powders, or drink enhancers are jam-packed full of vitamins and minerals.
 Sounds obvious!
 But be sure to take them in addition to your five daily fruits and vegetables.

 As part of your wellness routine, the dietary supplements that you choose are a kind of insurance policy, like when you insure your vehicle.
 When you take a daily supplement, you are ensuring that you have the recommended daily amount of vitamins and minerals.

-Probiotics are like healthy gut bacteria, while prebiotic (indigestible fiber) is food for probiotics.
+Probiotics are like healthy gut bacteria, while prebiotics (indigestible fiber) is food for probiotics.
 Think of them as fuel for the probiotics to do their job.
 Asparagus is a prebiotic food, along with pineapple, onion, garlic, apple cider vinegar, and bone broth.

 Probiotics introduce healthy bacteria into the gut and are helpful if you experience bloating and digestion issues.
-From probiotics maintaining good gut health to daily multivitamins especially formulated for men or women, to Vitamin C complex, supplements are not simply extra nutrition.
+From probiotics maintaining good gut health to daily multivitamins specially formulated for men or women to Vitamin C complex, supplements are not simply extra nutrition.
 They are essential to provide micronutrients that you just can’t get any other way.
 Deficiencies cause real effects!
 For instance, a deficiency in vitamin D may show up as depression and anxiety.

 Vedas stocks only the best products available on the market, and we bring them to you.
 Produced in small batches, they have the FDA stamp of approval.
 Although the FDA does not test supplements, it has strict guidelines for production.